 The last thing I notice with newbies is they don’t have very good parent communication skills.

-I think my biggest mistake was not realizing how much time it really takes preparing the lessons and the corresponding materials.
+I think my biggest mistake was not realizing how much time it really takes to prepare the lessons and the corresponding materials.
 Lessons need to be fun, educational and must have a common denominator with the interests of the child.
-Organisation, and freeing time for research and prep were my tools for success.
+Organization, and freeing time for research and prep were my tools for success.

-One of the biggest mistakes is not following your child – buying materials and laminating cards can become an obsession and observing and following your child is more important.
+One of the biggest mistakes is not following your child – buying materials and laminating cards can become an obsession and observing and following your child are more important.

 3) Peace education MUST be regularly practiced in the room.
 This is also demonstrated by how you interact with children – they are always observing you too.

 4) Montessori education is based on a PHILOSOPHY- just because you have the materials does NOT mean you are following Dr. Montessori.
 Read Read and Read and then talk to experienced Montessorians.
 Observe in other classes.
 Remember that it will take at least 3 years for you to get a comfortable feel of the cycle.